Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:pre}, we give a sufficient and necessary condition for two-grid convergence factor to be less than $1$.
 In Section~\ref{sec:exact}, we present a concise identity for the convergence factor of exact two-grid methods.
-In Section~\ref{sec:inexact}, we study the convergence of two-grid methods with approximate coarse solvers.
+In Section~\ref{sec:inexact}, we study the convergence of two-grid methods with approximate coarse solvers, and provide a numerical example to illustrate our theoretical estimate.
 In Section~\ref{sec:con}, we make some concluding remarks.